 5. And speaking of money, don’t assume because you’re picking the fruit yourself it’s next to free.
 You’ll usually save 20 percent from the farm-stand prices, but just make sure you know the price per pound or quart or however they charge before you start picking.
 My family once hit a cherry orchard and picked $75 worth of fruit in 25 minutes.
 Ouch!

 6. Bring your own containers.
-Most places will give you a small discount if you provide your own containers.
+Some places will give you a small discount if you provide your own containers.
 I usually raid the kitchen for every plastic container I can get my hands on, or save those quart and pint containers from the store.

 7. It’s not a fruit buffet!
 Once the picking begins, the U-Pick owners will assign you a row from which to pick, and your kids might end up putting more into their mouths than in their buckets; remind them the fruit is unwashed and contains nasty pesticides—unless you’re at an organic farm.

 8. Pick only ripe fruit: This might sound obvious, but ask the U-Pick owners how to distinguish between under-ripe, ripe and overripe fruit and what’s the best way to handle it.
 Berries and cherries, for instance, don’t continue to ripen once picked.
 A ripe red raspberry is a deep hue of red and easily slips off the stem; if you have to tug at it, it’s not ripe yet.
+Black raspberries are a deep black/purple hue; golden raspberries are (yellow/pink).
+Cherries come in many different hues from bright red (tart) to sweet varieties (dark red) and Rainier (golden yellow and pink).
+Examine fruit for mold, insects and signs of decay.

 9. Look underneath.
 Often the best berries are hiding underneath, exactly at the eye level of a toddler or preschooler.
 Lift up the brambles or push back the strawberry stems to show them how key their role is in finding the juiciest fruit.
+You might have to lift them up or bring a step stool to help with cherry picking.
+They can help you push back the leaves to find fruit clusters in the shade.

 10. Keep them cool: Once you’ve paid for your haul, make sure you have a cooler in the car stocked with lots of blue ice to transport your fruit home and keep it from spoiling pre-maturely.